 And I want them to know that, too.
 I find myself doing things that make you present in their lives.

 While M and C are now to big for me to do this any more, V is still the right size to stand atop the toilet seat after her bath.
 I dry her off, shimmying the towel up and down her lengthening limbs and over her toddler tummy, just as I did for M and C. Just as you did for me at that age.

 When we go to the store, if we pass a bottle of Jean Naté, I unscrew the bulbous black top.
 I let them each take a whiff, telling them how you used to dab some of the after bath splash on me.
 Six years old and I would eagerly turn my head to feel that cool patch of scent applied behind my ears.

 When I reach into the cabinet for measuring cups or flour, I’ll pull out your tin recipe box.
 The cards inside are yellow with age.
 Some are dog-eared.
 Some are neatly typed and affixed to the card, and others are written in your slanting, loopy script.
 Once or twice, the girls have caught me holding the small box up to my nose, searching for traces of your perfume.
 If I close my eyes, I can smell it.

 They’ll never hear your voice saying “Hey, doll!” when you answer the phone, but they’ve heard me call my friends “Ladybug” in a nod to you.

-And when I come outside, arms laden with sandwiches and snacks for these “ladies who lunch” and their gleeful voices disturb a quartet of sparrows nestled in the grass that swell in “the swift uplifting rush of quiet birds in circled flight”, they’ll know that you are with us.
+And when I come outside, arms laden with sandwiches and snacks for these “ladies who lunch” and their gleeful voices disturb a quartet of sparrows nestled in the grass that swell in “the swift uplifting rush of quiet birds in circled flight”, you are with us.